No ads · No cookies

 1. Open Settings.

-5. Look for IP address, IPv4, Details, or Advanced.
+5. Look for IP address or IPv4.

 How to recognize the right IPv4 address